Costco, Trader Joe's and Walmart products made with cheese linked to deadly listeria outbreak

 Salad kits sold at Costco, Walmart and Winco are also being recalled because they contain Rizo-López cheese, Irwindale, Calif.-based Ready Pac Foods said on Thursday.
 The potentially tainted kits were distributed by Ready Pac in 15,751 cases manufactured between December 2023 through February of this year.

 Additionally, BrightFarms of Irvington, New York, is recalling Southwest Chipotle salad kits with best-by-dates between Dec.
 13, 2023, and Feb.
-22, 2024, because they contain potentially tainted cotija cheese, according to a company notice posted by the Food and Drug Administration.
+22, 2024, because they contain potentially tainted cotija cheese, according to a company notice posted by the FDA.

 The affected cheese is enclosed inside the kits and have has a best-by-date through March 27, 2024.
 The recalled products were sold by retailers in Delaware, Maine, Maryland, Massachusetts, New Hampshire, New Jersey, New York, North Carolina, Pennsylvania, Vermont, Virginia, and Washington D.C.